Evidence Of Afterlife - Virtual Reality

 The idea that reality is already inside the mind the moment we experience it carries profound implications.
 It challenges the assumption of an objective, observer-independent reality and suggests that what we consider "reality" is an internal model.
 By combining insights from neuroscience and psychology, we can appreciate that reality as experienced is not a straightforward reflection of the external world but a rich, dynamic model constructed inside of the mind.
 This does not negate the existence of an external reality but underscores the intricate interplay between perception and existence.
 Reality, as it appears to us, comes from the mind's creative modeling processes.
 Therefore, outside space is not directly perceived external stimuli.
 Outside space is perceived by cognition of an internal model.

 Up until this point in history, virtual reality has been presented in two dimensions, usually on a computer or movie screen.
 This is because the model is rendered as a scene through the viewpoint of the camera.
 This two-dimensional, flat presentation of the model understates what virtual reality can do.
-Now with the advent of virtual reality headsets that all changes.
+Now with the advent of virtual reality headsets, we get a better idea of the power of 3D software and what it can really do.
+It also gives us new insight into how the mind experiences its surrounding space.

 virtual reality headset